 While an attorney may not be able to draw your invention for you, they certainly will ensure a smooth process as you engage with the USPTO.
-If you have any legal questions about your patent application, consider meeting with a patent law attorney today.
+If you have any legal questions about your patent application, you should meet with a patent law attorney today.
 You can start the process with a free case review.